jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (a) a corrupt practice who wilfully contravenes section 206A; and (b) an illegal practice who contravenes section 206A in any other case.

-### 206C Maximum amount of party's total election expenses
+### 206C Maximum amount of party’s total election expenses
 (1) If a party is listed in the part of the ballot paper that relates to the party vote, the total election expenses of that party in respect of any regulated period must not exceed—
-  (a) $1,480,000 (or such other amount as is prescribed by the Governor-General by Order in Council under section 266A); and (b) $34,800 (or such other amount as is prescribed by the Governor-General by Order in Council under section 266A) for each electoral district contested by a candidate for the party.
+  (a) the amount published on the Electoral Commission’s internet site under section 266A; and (b) the amount published on the Electoral Commission’s internet site under section 266A for each electoral district contested by a candidate for the party.
-(2) If a party is not listed in the part of the ballot paper that relates to the party vote, the total election expenses of that party in respect of any regulated period must not exceed $34,800 for each electoral district contested by a candidate for the party.
+(2) If a party is not listed in the part of the ballot paper that relates to the party vote, the total election expenses of that party in respect of any regulated period must not exceed the amount published on the Electoral Commission’s internet site under section 266A for each electoral district contested by a candidate for the party.
-(3) The amounts in subsections (1) and (2) are inclusive of goods and services tax.
+(3) The amounts published on the Electoral Commission’s internet site are inclusive of goods and services tax.

 ### 206CA Apportionment of advertising expenses for publication of party advertisement both before and during regulated period
 (1) This section applies if a party advertisement—